About Creative Pathways

 Creative Pathways in the past

-The following artists have benefited from the programme in previous years, with additional support provided from a variety of organisations and projects:
+The following artists have benefited from the programme in previous years, with additional support provided by a variety of organisations and projects:

 Adam Grose, Liz & Dale (Elizabeth Caires & Dale Perrett), Sarah Hitchens and Veronia Gayle have been selected to create new body of work and to showcase them at the temporary workspaces in Black Swan Arts, The Old Brick Workshop, The Emporium and Contains Art during Somerset Open Studios event.
 Each artist responds to the theme of ʻMomentumʼ in their chosen medium and with their own interpretation, representing the progression of their artistic endeavors.
 This year’s programme is made possible by the support of Arts Council England’s Lottery programme and the partnership venues.